WenjuanZhang-aircas/Spectral-Mixing-Theory-Based-Double-Branch-Network-for-Spectral-Super-Resolution/README.md

 + **Simulated datasets:** Pavia University and Indian Pines.
 The data can be downloaded from[Hyperspectral Remote Sensing Scenes - Grupo de Inteligencia Computacional (GIC) (ehu.eus)](https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes)

 + **Real dataset:** The MSI and HSI data are observed by ZY1-02D satellites.
-The data can be downloaded from [Baidu drive](https://pan.baidu.com/s/1fQo2pnJzl2PpBK-ZhZ5e3A)(extraction code: data)
+The data can be downloaded from [Baidu drive](https://pan.baidu.com/s/1fQo2pnJzl2PpBK-ZhZ5e3A) (extraction code: data).

 The details about these datasets can be found in our article.